-- 1. This guidance is issued on behalf of the Financial Reporting Council (FRC) by the FRC Board (Board) under paragraph 3(1)(ii) of the Actuarial Scheme (Scheme) which: - a. empowers the Board to provide the Executive Counsel, amongst others, with guidance concerning the exercise of his duties under the Scheme; and - b. requires the Executive Counsel to have regard to any such guidance. - 2.
-This guidance deals specifically with the Executive Counsel's duty under paragraph 6(10) of the Scheme to deliver to the Board a Formal Complaint against a Member liable to disciplinary proceedings pursuant to paragraph 4(1) of the Scheme, thereby triggering the appointment of a Disciplinary Tribunal under paragraphs 8(1)-(2) of the Scheme.
+- 1. This guidance is made by the Board under paragraph 3(1)(ii) of the Actuarial Scheme ("Scheme") which: - empowers the Board to provide the Executive Counsel, amongst others, with guidance concerning the exercise of his duties under the Scheme; and - requires the Executive Counsel to have regard to any such guidance. - 2.
+This guidance deals specifically with the Executive Counsel's duty under paragraph 6(9) of the Scheme to deliver to the Board a Formal Complaint against a Member liable to disciplinary proceedings pursuant to paragraph 4(3) of the Scheme, thereby triggering the appointment of a Disciplinary Tribunal under paragraphs 7(1)-(2) of the Scheme.
 It is intended to be neither legally binding nor exhaustive.
-But it must be taken into account by the Executive Counsel, who will formulate reasons for their decision and provide these to the Board.
+But it must be taken into account by the Executive Counsel, who will formulate reasons for his decision and provide these to the Board.